Running Rogue With Docker

 where:

-If your application uses a graphical interface, then you need to pass additional arguments in order to properly forward X:
+If your application uses a graphical interface, pass the additional arguments required for X11 forwarding.

 $ setfacl -m user:0:r ${HOME}/.Xauthority